zSayf/GoGreener-CommitArt-/README.md

 npm install
 ```

-#### Step 3: Design Your Art with the Sayf Art Maker
+#### Step 4: Design Your Art with the Sayf Art Maker

-1. Open the `Sayf Art Maker.html` file from this repository in your web browser.
+1. Open the `Sayf Art Maker.html` file in your web browser.
 2. Use the on-screen controls to create your design visually.
-3. When you're finished, click the **🚀 Generate Code** button.
+3. When finished, click **🚀 Generate Code**.
 4.  **Copy the entire script** that appears in the text area.

-#### Step 4: Run the Script
+#### Step 5: Run the Script

-1. Return to your code editor and open the `index.js` file in your local repository.
+1. Open the `index.js` file in your local repository.
-2.  **Delete all existing content** in `index.js` and **paste the code you copied** from the Art Maker.
+2.  **Delete all existing content** and **paste the code you copied** from the Art Maker.
+Save the file.
-3. Save the `index.js` file.
+3. From your terminal, run the script:
-4. Run the script from your terminal:
     ```bash
     node index.js
     ```

-The script will now generate and push all the commits.
+The script will now generate and push all the commits to your **private repository**.
 After a few minutes, check your GitHub profile to see your new masterpiece!

 ---